KillrVideo/killrvideo-web/README.md

 ```
 > docker-compose up -d
 ```

+Finally, you'll also need to download one of the service implementations listed above and run it according to the provided instructions.
+(You won't need to use the docker-compose in the service implementation, the required elements are covered already.)

 ## Developing

 There is a developer task included in the `package.json` scripts.
 You can run this task with: